Partonic distribution functions and amplitudes using tensor network methods: Results

 \section{Results}

 In this work, we prepare the hadron state and simulate the real-time correlators of the quark and gluon fields using tensor network framework~\texttt{ITensor}~\cite{ITensor:2022}.
 The numerical results are compared with available exact diagonalization and quantum simulation results.
 Throughout this paper, we always use the lattice spacing $a=1$ in our simulations.
+Importantly, our simulation follows the implementation using variational ground-state search algorithm for state preparation and the TDVP for time evolution; whereas the recent work on Schwinger model uses TEBD for the time evolution~\cite{Banuls:2025wiq}.